allebone/help.omni.af.mil/docs/PEX/Training.md

 2. Select the Squadron.
 Once a squadron has been selected, the courses that are active for that squadron will be displayed in the Course Details column

 3. Select the Course Details you want to view in the SPR.
-Once selected, al of the students that are currently enrol ed in the course wil be displayed in the Student Progress column.
+Once selected, all of the students that are currently enrolled in the course wil be displayed in the Student Progress column.

 4. Select the student\(s\) you want to view in the SPR.